equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 ## Adding a few secrets

-We will create a few secrets in our excerise and scan for these.
+We will create a few secrets in our exercise and scan for these.

 -- Now you ---